- Air Bag Suspension

 LOKKA Differential Locker

-LOKKA overcomes the traction deficiency of the standard differential and LSD centre to ensure that a 50:50 power split is achieved when driving, irrespective of ground (or air !) conditions, yet at the same time still allowing differential action when cornering on hard ground.
+LOKKA overcomes the traction deficiency of the standard differential and LSD center to ensure that a 50:50 power split is achieved when driving, irrespective of ground (or air!) conditions, yet at the same time still allowing differential action when cornering on hard ground.

 Whether fitted to front or rear or both differentials, Traction Performance is significantly improved in all situations.